 9 Practical Communication Techniques Everyone Should Know About

-If I could magically tune up one skill across our team, I'd choose communication.
+If I could magically tune up one skill across our team, it'd be communication.

-Sales would win more deals; marketing would create more awareness; support would make happier customers; development would collaborate more effectively.
-Not to mention the overall happiness flowing from better communication in our private relationships.
+Marketing would create more awareness; sales would win more deals; support would make happier customers; development would collaborate more effectively.
+Not to mention the overall boost in morale that'd flow from better communication in our private relationships.

 So if communication skills are so valuable across the board, why do we invest so little in improving them?
 Maybe we're just tired of hearing generic tips like "become a better listener."